johneatmon/www/src/pages/work/prosource-website.md

 ---

 <div class="callout">
   Hi, there.
 Just to let you know, this project technically kicked off with the development of our brand attributes and a new brand identity.
-You can read about [that rebrand project here](/work/prosource-rebrand).
+Read about that process in more detail in my [rebrand project case study](/work/prosource-rebrand).
 Okay, onward!
 </div>

-## Empathize
+## User Research

-I started by researching our potential buyers.
-I started by analyzing the *current* buyers.
-Using a combination of research and data from a client survey, I gathered the information for further analysis.
-This would be used to determine how we could position our website to better serve buyers.
-Additionally, this process highlighted ways we could better serve our existing customers, too.
+I started by researching our buyers.
+Using a combination of secondary research and data from a client survey, I analyzed our customer demographics and challenges.
+I used this information to determine how we could position our website to better speak to the needs and challenges of buyers.
+Additionally, this process highlighted ways we could improve the experience for existing customers, too.

 <Figure
   image={{